ajsanjoaquin/Shapley_Valuation/README.md

 # Equitable Valuation of Data Using Shapley Values (PyTorch Implementation)
+### Note: the implementation is currently lacking a retraining step.
+I welcome any PRs to fix this.
+See [#1](https://github.com/ajsanjoaquin/Shapley_Valuation/issues/1).

 This is a PyTorch reimplementation of Computing Shapley Values via Truncated Monte Carlo sampling from [What is your data worth?
 Equitable Valuation of Data](https://arxiv.org/abs/1904.02868) by Amirata Ghorbani and James Zou.